Deirdre A. Byrne Research Asst. Professor

 Investigating Ocean Temperatures in the Gulf of Maine (7-8 grade) - Expanding Your Horizons in Science and Mathematics at the University of Maine

-Selected Honors, Visiting Appointments, Elected Offices
+Selected Honors, Visiting Appointments, Service

-NASA Ocean Surface Topography Science Team, 2004 - present
+NASA Ocean Surface Topography Science Team, 2004 - 2009

 NASA New Investigator, 2003 - 2007

-GoodHope Steering Committee, 2003-present
+GoodHope Steering Committee, 2003 - 2005

 IAPSO Young Scientist Travel Award, 2001

-Sigma Xi, The Scientific Research Society, 1999-present
+Sigma Xi, The Scientific Research Society, 1999-2010

 Editors' Citation for Excellence in Refereeing, J. Geophys.
 Res.
 Oc., 1998